-These are essential questions to ask, because contrary to what people think, the freelance industry is a dog eat dog world.
+These are essential questions to ask.
+Because contrary to what people think, the freelance industry is a dog-eat-dog world.
 While there’s greater freedom to be had, the tradeoffs are many.
 Stale skills have no place in a highly competitive environment, and there’s pressure to innovate continually.

+So, what are the highest-paying freelance skills?
+Let’s find out!
 Here are the top skills to learn for freelancing.

-1. Niche writing
+1. Niche Writing Skills

-PRO TIP: Instead of branding yourself as a ‘freelance writer’, consider promoting yourself as a pet writer, aviation writer, copywriter, or academic writer.
+PRO TIP: Instead of branding yourself as a ‘freelance writer,’ consider promoting yourself as a pet writer, aviation writer, copywriter, or academic writer.

 These types of specialized writers often get paid higher rates.
 While this may lead to less work, you’ll find that you’ll get paid more when you do manage to find a job.

-See Related: 9 Best Freelance Writing Jobs | Earn from Writing
+See Related: Best Freelance Writing Jobs | Earn from Writing

 2. Graphic Design

 With today’s more visual generation, the best graphic designers are getting rich.
-Today is a time when images convince better than words, and graphic designers have never been in more demand than they are today.
+Today is a time where images convince better than words, and graphic designers have never been in more demand than they are today.

 The numbers do not lie: according to careerplanner.com, the employment of graphic designers is projected to grow 5% from 2016 to 2026.
 Dribbble.com says that graphic design is the second most desired design skill that teams are hiring for.

-See Related: 20 Best Freelance Graphic Design Websites
+See Related: Best Freelance Graphic Design Websites

 3. Video editing

-Job vacancies for film and video editors have increased 26.14% nationwide, with an average growth of 4.36% per year, according to recruiter.com.
+Job vacancies for film and video editors have increased by 26.14% nationwide, with an average growth of 4.36% per year, according to recruiter.com.

-Video editors have a wide range of tasks, including editing and joining together audio and video footage, graphics, VFX, sound effects, and music, and managing various elements of post-production.
+Video editors have multiple tasks, including editing and joining together audio and video footage, graphics, VFX, sound effects, and music, and managing various post-production elements.

-A masterfully made software can automate processes and streamline an organization’s system.
+Masterfully made software can automate processes and streamline an organization’s system.
 With this said, companies are willing to pay big bucks for talented programmers who can make their dream software come true.

 Companies are on the lookout for freelance programmers for several reasons.
-Firstly, there’s not much work to be done to warrant a full-time position, and secondly, learning how to program on your own may be difficult and take a lot of time.
+Firstly, there’s not much work to warrant a full-time position, and secondly, learning how to program on your own may be difficult and take a lot of time.
 A high barrier to entry means job offers come with desirable rates.

-Know, however, that a programmer’s job differs depending on their background.
+However, a programmer’s job differs depending on their background.
 They may specialize in web design, front and back-end web development, mobile application programming, enterprise software, data science work, and games.